-&lt;sup>22 Vaughn, p.
+17 Vaughn, p.
 8.

-&lt;sup>23 Vaughn v.
-Metropolitan Police Department, OEA Matter No. 2401-0020-12, Opinion and Order on Petition for Review (May 11, 2016). &lt;sup>24 Initial Decision on Remand (September 9, 2016). this Board notes that the Initial Decision on Remand in Vaughn was issued after Employee filed a Petition for Review in this case, it is clear from the record that the AJ's decisions in both cases were, ultimately, consistent.
-Based on the foregoing, we find that Employee was placed in the correct competitive level.
-Finally, Employee's petition raises many of the same arguments that were presented to the AJ on Petition for Appeal.
-There is no new evidence presented that was not available or previously considered by the AJ.
-The arguments made by Employee on Petition for Review seem to merely be disagreements with the AJ's ruling in this matter.
-That is not a valid basis for appeal.
+18 Vaughn v.
+Metropolitan Police Department, OEA Matter No. 2401-0020-12, Opinion and Order on Petition for Review (May 11, 2016).

+19 Initial Decision on Remand (September 9, 2016).

 Based on a review of the record, this Board finds that there was no clear error in judgment by Agency.
-There is substantial evidence in the record to support a finding that Employee was separated from service pursuant to the RIF in accordance with all applicable laws, rules, and regulations.
-Furthermore, the Initial Decision addressed all issues raised by Employee on Petition for Appeal.
-Consequently, we must deny his Petition for Review. \ &lt;sup>25 According to OEA Rule 633.3, the Board may grant a Petition for Review when the AJ's decisions are not based on substantial evidence.
+There is substantial evidence in the record to support a finding that Employee was separated from service pursuant to the RIF in accordance with all applicable laws, rules, and regulations.20 Furthermore, the Initial Decision addressed all issues raised by Employee on Petition for Appeal.
+Consequently, we must deny her Petition for Review.

+20 According to OEA Rule 633.3, the Board may grant a Petition for Review when the AJ's decisions are not based on substantial evidence.
 The Court in Baumgartner v.
 Police and Firemen's Retirement and Relief Board, 527 A.2d 313 (D.C.
 1987), held that if administrative findings are supported by substantial evidence, then it must be accepted even if there is substantial evidence in the record to support a contrary finding.
 Substantial evidence is defined as evidence that a reasonable mind could accept as adequate to support a conclusion.

+ORDER

-ORDER Accordingly, it is hereby ordered that Employee's Petition for Review is DENIED.
-FOR THE BO ARD:
+Accordingly, it is hereby ordered that Employee's Petition for Review is DENIED.

+rok IHL BUA KD:

-Sheree L. Price, C hair
+Sheree L. Price, Chair

 Vera M. Abbott

-Patricia Hobson W Vilson
+Patricia Hobson Wilson 1

 This decision of the Office of Employee Appeals shall become the final decision 5 days after the issuance date of this order.
 Either party may appeal this decision on Petition for Review to the Superior Court of the District of Columbia.
 To file a Petition for Review with the Superior Court, the petitioning party should consult Superior Court Civil Procedure Rules, XV.
 Agency Review, Rule 1.